dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-dotnet-from-javascript.md

 *This section applies to both Blazor WebAssembly and Blazor Server apps but is especially important for JS interop in Blazor Server apps.*

 A helper class can invoke a .NET instance method as an <xref:System.Action>.
-Helper classes are useful when:
+Helper classes are useful in the following scenarios:

-* Several components of the same type are rendered on the same page.
+* When several components of the same type are rendered on the same page.
-* A Blazor Server app is used, where multiple users might be using a component concurrently.
+* In a Blazor Server app, when multiple users concurrently use a component.

 In the following example: